reckoning-machines/reckoning-machines/README.md

 Better reckoning, with machines

-Machine Learning engineering for investing.
+Machine Learning engineering for investing and forecasting

 We can be reached at reckoningmachines@gmail.com

 <!---